 to zero.
 Therefore, the crystallite exhibits a behaviour similar to

-paramagnetism, where the magnetic moment follows the langevin
+paramagnetism, where the magnetic moment

 equation: